E-filing Your Income Taxes for Free

 To delete a payment channel

-3. Select a payment channel you want to delete.
+3. In the left column, select a payment channel you want to delete.
+(It might show a tax type next to it in the center column.)
 A new window opens.

-4. At the bottom of the Payment Channel panel for this bank account, click Remove this payment channel.
+4. At the bottom of the Payment Channel area for this bank account, click Remove this payment channel.

 5. Click Yes and then click OK to confirm the deletion.